Reddan/checkpointer/README.md

 ## 🔬 Customize Argument Hashing

-You can customize how individual function arguments are hashed without changing their actual values when passed in.
+You can customize how arguments are hashed without modifying the actual argument values to improve cache hit rates or speed up hashing.

 * **`Annotated[T, HashBy[fn]]`**:\
-    Hashes the argument by applying `fn(argument)` before hashing.
-This enables custom normalization (e.g., sorting lists to ignore order) or optimized hashing for complex types, improving cache hit rates or speeding up hashing.
+    Transform the argument via `fn(argument)` before hashing.
+Useful for normalization (e.g., sorting lists) or optimized hashing for complex inputs.

 * **`NoHash[T]`**:\
-    Completely excludes the argument from hashing, so changes to it won’t trigger cache invalidation.
+    Exclude the argument from hashing completely, so changes to it won't trigger cache invalidation.

 **Example:**